What is a tomahawk steak? It is the steak that, when I close my eyes, I imagine Fred Flintstone eating!

 Smoked Tomahawk Steak With Sweet and Sour Glaze.

-With hickory wood chips, the tomahawk is smoked to perfection and then glazed in honey and sherry vinegar for a sweet tangy hit.
+In this recipe, hickory wood chips are used to smoke the meat to perfection, which is then glazed in honey and sherry vinegar for a sweet tangy hit.

 Combine this guy with anything that takes your fancy, such as fries and veggies, or egg noodles to complete the Asian combination.